Customizing the Boutiques plugin

 Sample screenshot, from our Hayes Instashop Boutique demo:

 This is an optional section which allows you to feature links to your favorite retailers.
 In the Featured Retailers template layout, the link list is featured above your Boutique Tabs, in a 4-column design set on a shaded background.
 In the Featured Instashop layout, the retailer link list is shown as a 1-column list to the left of the Boutique Tabs, beneath the shoppable Instagram feed (see example on previous page).

 Section Title → For the small title above the list of links.
 Sample titles might be “Where I Shop,” or “Fave Shops.”

 Retailer Links → In this box you can input all of your favorite retailers.
 Simply type in a shop name (e.g. “Nordstrom”) and highlight and link the text with the link (affiliate or otherwise) of your choice.
 Hit return, then type in another retailer name and repeat.
 The links will automatically format based on the Page Template layout you have selected!

-This is an optional section that allows you to feed in a rewardStyle LiketoKnow.it widget feed, or a ShopStyle Collection feed.
+This is an optional section that allows you to feed in an LTK (LiketoKnow.it) widget feed, or a ShopStyle Collection feed.
 It is only available if you select Featured Instashop as your Page Attribute template.